 The government agencies that enforce federal laws on human trafficking include:

 - United States Department of Justice Civil Rights Division, Criminal Section

-- Lack of knowledge.
-An element of human trafficking is that the defendant know (or should know) that the victim is an illegal alien.
+Lack of knowledge.
+An element of trafficking adults is that the defendant know (or should know) that the victim is an illegal alien.
 Therefore the D.A. has the burden to prove beyond a reasonable doubt that the defendant was aware of victim's unlawful resident status.
-If the D.A. can't meet this burden, the charge should be dropped.
+If the D.A. cannot meet this burden, the charge should be dropped.

 - No financial gain or illegal purpose.
-Another element of human trafficking is that the defendant's motive be monetary gain or an unlawful purpose.
-So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant shouldn't be held liable.
+Another element of human trafficking is that the defendant's motive be monetary gain or an unlawful purpose (or with child trafficking, an intent to avoid responsibility for a child).
+So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant should not be held liable.
 The types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.

 The punishment for human trafficking in Nevada depends upon the defendant's motive for trafficking:

-Trafficking people for money or other financial gain is a category B felony
+Trafficking illegal aliens for money or other financial gain is a category B felony in Nevada carrying:

-- 1 to 10 years in Nevada State Prison, and
+- one to ten (1 - 10) years in Nevada State Prison, and

-- 1 to 20 years in Nevada State Prison, and
+- one to twenty (1 to 20) years in Nevada State Prison, and